 The inputs or methodology used for valuing securities are not an indication of the risk associated with investing in those securities.

-The following is a summary of the inputs used, as of May 31, 2023, in valuing the Fund's assets carried at fair value:
+As of July 31, 2023, all investments of the Fund utilized Level 1 inputs in valuing the Fund's assets carried at fair value.